 Australia & Oceania

 Get the tissues ready because Storm Boy is a tear-jerker.
 Expect lots of gorgeous scenes on coastal South Australia…and lots of sad people and sad events.
 Nothing is sugar-coated.
-We love the strong messages of nature and cultural conservation.
+We love the powerful messages of nature and cultural conservation.
 We also love the antics of inquisitive and mischievous Mr. Percival, the pelican.
 Storm Boy splits between Michael’s childhood and his life as a grandfather.
 As a child, Michael forms an unlikely, but deep friendship with Mr. Percival, the pelican he rescued.
 As a grandfather and successful businessman, he alone can prevent his company from mining on sacred Aboriginal land, a cause close to his granddaughter’s heart.

 The Water Horse: Legend of the Deep